krishpn/krishpn.github.io/_pages/01_about.md

 permalink: /about/
 ---

-Krishna Neupane is a PhD student at George Mason University.
-Krishna has a decade of experiences in private sector and federal consultancy in areas of economics, data analytics, data modeling, data architecting, predictions, visualizations and inferences.
+I have a decade of experiences in private sector and federal consultancy in areas of economics, data analytics, data modeling, data architecting, predictions, inferences and visualizations.
+Together with professional life, I am a PhD student at George Mason University.
+My interests are in human connectivity.
+It builds in techniques that are used in statistical physics, machine learning and economics to understand human behavior.